 At the same time, the British Library has been involved in the construction of one of the most significant library `places’ the world will have seen, a building in which the main objective is to “create an easy commerce between the lone scholar and the huge building mass required to house the collections, all the fellow (rival?) researchers and the general public …”.
 It is an enterprise emphatically set against the `withering of experience’: the architect, Colin St John Wilson, discusses scale, how to accommodate the demands for personal space with flow, of daylight as a source of ambient light, and closes by describing the “difficult to define `body language’ that responds to the invitation to touch (the travertine barrier, the leather handrail, the oak-ribbed carapace of the column) …”.
 He hopes that the arrival in nearby St Pancras of the Channel Tunnel Rail Link will make the court yard a social assembly place, the clock tower a rendezvous point.
 St. John Wilson acknowledges the influence of Alvar Aalto – himself a creator of libraries – and endorses Aalto’s view that a building should be judged not on the day of its opening but after thirty years of use. // library places and digital information spaces: reflections on emerging network services

 The event at the Bibliothèque nationale de France marked ten years since the opening of the building there.

 Picture: I took the feature picture of the British Library with St Pancras train station in the background.
-In the original blog entry picture: our children, Eavan and Eoghan, outside the British Library in Summer 2005.

 Note: Cosmetically updated 19 April 2021 to add feature picture and make modest stylistic changes.
 Removed poor quality thumbnail of our children in front of British Library 8 November 2022.